 It's difficult to pin down what was so interesting about those books and films back then (so many years later and after having spent so much time living in Central Europe).

-I could write things like the books and movies felt relevant and necessary in ways that American and Western culture, generally, did not.
+I could write things like that the books and movies felt relevant and necessary in ways that American and Western culture, at the time, did not.
 Writers and filmmakers in Eastern Europe worked under constraints -- and had to stake out contorted intellectual positions -- that were unknown or at least unnecessary in the United States.
 Just the reality of the Cold War made everything from Eastern Europe seem so ridiculously important that reading the books and watching the movies made you feel almost like a player yourself.

-It’s enough for me to re-read that first passage from “The Book of Laughter & Forgetting” to get the old goose bumps again.
+It’s enough for me to re-read that first passage from “The Book of Laughter & Forgetting” to get those old goose bumps again.
 That’s the part where Kundera describes a photograph of former Communist leader Klement Gottwald standing on Prague’s Old Town Square to announce the February 1948 coup d’état.
 During the event, Gottwald is flanked by his deputy, Vlado Clementis, who offers Gottwald a fur hat to keep warm.
-Four years later, Clementis is charged with treason, hanged and subsequently airbrushed from all official photos.
+Four years later, Clementis was charged with treason, hanged and subsequently airbrushed from all official photos.
 As Kundera writes: “All that remains of Clementis is the cap on Gottwald’s head.”

 A few years ago, I tried to repay the favor that Sanders’s course had given me by teaching a variation of that same course to a new generation of students.
 Prague’s Anglo-American University contacted me about teaching a class on Central European history and left it to me to come up with an approach.
 I suggested literature and film, and used the Columbia course as a model for my own syllabus.